lightbits/lightbits.github.io/euler/euler.markdown

 ![](matches.png)

-At this point, your typical computer vision text book will start to tell you about the Perspective-N-Point problem and show you how easily you can recover the rotation and translation matrices using linear algebra and Singular Value Decomposition.
+At this point, your typical computer vision text book will start to tell you about the Perspective-N-Point problem and show you how easily you can recover the rotation and translation matrices using linear algebra and Singular Value Decomposition...

-But that's an **elegant solution**.
+...but that's an **elegant solution**.

 We don't have time to learn this PnP stuff, but we do know how to use a hammer and we don't care about being efficient (maybe later we'll have to dig into it, but not right now).
 So let's turn this problem into a nail.